Paul Izzo

 Paul David Izzo (/it/; born 6 January 1995) is an Australian professional soccer player who plays as a goalkeeper for Danish Superliga side Randers and the Australia national team.
+He was selected to play in the 2026 FIFA World Cup.
+He made his professional debut for Adelaide United in 2012.
+In 2015, he joined Central Coast Mariners before returning to Adelaide United in 2017.

+Early life and education

+Paul David Izzo was born on 6 January 1995 in Adelaide, South Australia.

 Izzo graduated from Rostrevor College in 2012.
-Izzo played youth football at the Australian Institute of Sport before making his professional debut for Adelaide United.
-In 2015, he joined Central Coast Mariners before returning to Adelaide United in 2017.
+He played for Campbelltown City as a junior, where his talent was recognised spotted and joined the Australian Institute of Sport in 2010.

 Club career

 Adelaide United

-Izzo made his professional debut against the Central Coast Mariners away at Bluetongue Stadium on 1 December 2012, replacing Eugene Galeković who was unavailable as a result of international duties.
+Izzo made his professional debut against the Central Coast Mariners away at Bluetongue Stadium on 1 December 2012, replacing Eugene Galeković, who was unavailable as a result of international duties.
 His first home game appearance for Adelaide United was against Melbourne Victory on 7 December 2012, in a 4-2 win.

 Central Coast Mariners

 Izzo was released by Adelaide United on 8 July 2015, and subsequently signed with the Mariners for two years.

 Return to Adelaide United

-In April 2017, Izzo returned to hometown club Adelaide United on a three-year contract.
+In April 2017, Izzo returned to his hometown club, Adelaide United, on a three-year contract.